 EVIDENCE OF MEETING THE STANDARD Foothill College has sufficient resources to support its programs and services and consistently maintain a positive carryover balance each year.
 The allocation of resources starts at the District with the development of an operating budget that takes into account existing fund balances, projected revenues and expenses, and provisions for contingencies [III.D.1_01].
 The Board of Trustees adopts the proposed budget following a public hearing [III.D.1_02].
 Foothill College's budget is developed from the District's allocated budget, in alignment with institutional goals and principles of financial stability.
-The budget is shared with the College's primary participatory governance body, the Mission Informed Planning Council (MIP-C) [III.D.1_03].
+At the time of this report, Foothill College receives funding from the district for vacant and unfilled classified and administrative positions budgeted at the campus.
+The budget is shared with the College's primary participatory governance body, the Mission Informed Planning Council (MIPC) [III.D.1_03].
 Programs submit their resource requests annually and these requests are reviewed and prioritized per the College's Resource Allocation Guidelines (RAG) [III.D.1_04].

 The campus provides monthly financial reports for general, self-sustaining, and restricted funds, including lottery, library materials, and Perkins allocations [III.D.1_05; III.D.1_06].
-All Deans, Program Coordinators, and division Administrative Assistants are trained to access Banner, Argos, and monthly financial reports.
-Deans meet at least quarterly to review their resources.
+All deans, Program coordinators, and division Administrative Assistants are trained to access Banner, Argos, and monthly financial reports. deans meet at least quarterly to review their resources.